tttom/MacroMax/python/README.md

 ## Development
+The [Library API Documentation](https://macromax.readthedocs.io) can be found at [https://macromax.readthedocs.io](https://macromax.readthedocs.io).
 ### Source code organization
 The source code is organized as follows:
 * [/](.) (root): Module description and distribution files.